Part 6. Social Services Commission.

 b.
 For implementation of Title XX of the Social Security Act, except for Title XX services provided solely through the Division of Mental Health, Developmental Disabilities, and Substance Abuse Services, by promulgating rules and regulations in the following areas:

-5. Designation of certain mandated services, from among the services established by the Secretary below, which shall be provided in each county of the State; and
+5. Designation of certain mandated services, from among the services established by the Secretary in accordance with sub-subdivision c. of this subdivision which shall be provided in each county of the State.

 6. Title XX services for the blind, after consultation with the Commission for the Blind.